How To Seal Terracotta Pots [5 Ways!]

 Do You Need To Seal Terracotta Pots Before Painting Them?

-It is recommended to seal your pots before painting over them, as painting before using a sealant will cause your paint job to bubble.
+It is recommended that you seal your pots before painting over them, as painting before using a sealant will cause the paint job to bubble.

-Think of it as a primer for painting walls; with it, you give your paint a good base.
+Think of it as a primer for painting walls; it gives your paint a good base.

 Small plants with terracotta pots on a balcony.
 Nice bokeh effect and warm tones